nishitpatel01/predicting-age-of-abalone-using-regression/README.md

    | Viscera weight	 |  continuous	 | grams	 |  gut weight (after bleeding)  |
    | Shell weight |  continuous	 | grams	 |  after being dried  |
    | Rings |  continuous	 |  | +1.5 gives the age in years  |

+#### Interest

+- **Predicting the age of abalone from physical measurements:**
+    - The age of abalone is determined by cutting the shell       through the cone, staining it, and counting the number of rings through a microscope -- a boring and time-consuming task.
+Other measurements, which are easier to obtain, are used to predict the age.
+Further           information, such as weather patterns and location (hence food availability) may be required to solve the             problem.
+- **Apply different regression techniques:**
+    - We are interested in performing various regression techniques such as additive models, interactions, polynomial transformations of the variables etc to be able to predict and assess the accuracy of our prediction.
+- **Beyond regression models:**
+    - Is there any other type of machine learning methodology which can predict the age more accurately than using regression model ?

+- **Implementation in real application:**
+    - Understand whether the data set & the regression models are sufficient to predict the age of abalone accurately enough so that it can be used in real application.